Table of Contents

 Not 15 minutes or 20.
 Three to five minutes is ideal.

-Use the earlier time (15–20 minutes before) to:
+Use the earlier time (15–20 minutes before) to a tech check.
+Confirm everything is working and set up properly.

 - Test your camera